JarrettAzar/teatime/README.md

 ##### Want to adjust the steep time?
 > Just change the numbers in the polybar config, thats it!
+##### Want to add more tea options?
+> Just add another menu module and pass the steep time as the argument

 ## Modules